RanaMHM/Robot-arm-control-panel/README.md

-3- The database was linked to the control interface via PHP with the creation of a PHP page to retrieve the values of the motor on a special page through the code in "display.php" and the values will be displayed on the PHP page as a table containing the name of the engine and its value.
+3- The database was linked to the control interface via PHP with the creation of a PHP page to retrieve the values of the motor on a special page through the code in "display.php" and the values will be displayed on the PHP page as a table containing the name of the motor and its value.